kristycer/leap-years/README.md

  ```

 ```
-# Extension Options
+# Extras

-Write a program that takes a start year and an end year and returns an array of all the leap years between.
+a program that takes a start year and an end year and returns an array of all the leap years between.

-Write a program that when given a year, will return the closest leap year (this could be before or after the given year)
+When when given a year, will return the closest leap year (this could be before or after the given year)
 ```